bankair/gegene/README.md

 Then, we have to figure out a way to describe the potential solutions to this problem.
 Obviously, there is three variables to this problem (v1, v2 & v3), so we will use a genome containing 3 genes.
-Each of these gene allow 0 or 1 as allele's value, so we will use an integer gene, whose range of values will be [0,1] (do not add this source code to your script for the moment):
+Each of these gene allow 0 or 1 as allele's value, so we will use an integer gene, whose range of values will be [0,1].
+Do not add this source code to your script for the moment:
 ```Ruby
 Gene.Integer(0, 1)
 ```